qriosa/SParry/tutorials.md

 ![image](https://cdn.jsdelivr.net/gh/LCX666/picgo-blog/img/spoon_logo.jpg)

-**SPoon** is a shortest path calc tool using some algorithms with cuda to speedup.
+**SPoon** is a shortest path calculating tool using some algorithms with CUDA to speedup.

 It's **developing**.